 The Domain Agreement

 Many registrars reserve the right to remove your domain name for specified reasons.
 Most commonly, if you use it for unlawful or unethical purposes (such as spamming).
-In addition, a clause in many contracts allows the registrar to remove your domain name for no clear reason.
+In addition, a clause in many contracts allows the registrar to remove your domain name for no apparent reason.
 Of course, this implies that the registrar owns the domain name, not you.

 Furthermore, almost all registrants reserve the right to amend the registration agreement at any time and without prior notice to you.
 The point is that every registrar should be thoroughly investigated.